erinrkahn/stock-analysis/README.md

 ## Results

-### Analysis of Reafactored Code and Performance
+### Analysis of Refactored Code and Performance

 ##### Refactored VBA Code

-The intent of this project was to refactor the _All Stocks Analysis_ code in VBA so that the code would loop through all the data one time making it more effeciant to run the analysis on many stocks.
-The first step in this process was to creat a _tickerIndex_ varialble and set it to equal zero before iterating over all the rows, as well as creating the three output arrays; _tickerVolumes, tickerStartingPrices and tickerEndingPrices_:
+The intent of this project is to refactor the _All Stocks Analysis_ code in VBA so that the code will loop through all the data one time making it more effeciant to run the analysis for many stocks.
+The first step in this process is to create a _tickerIndex_ varialble and set it to equal zero before iterating over all the rows, as well as creating the three output arrays; _tickerVolumes, tickerStartingPrices and tickerEndingPrices_:
 > ![Screen Shot 2021-02-07 at 11 26 59 AM](https://user-images.githubusercontent.com/77405273/107157286-1963fb80-6938-11eb-9848-0aadfbe893c6.png)

-In the refactored code, the tickerIndex was use to access the stock ticker index for the tickers array and all three output arrays.
+In the refactored code, the tickerIndex is used to access the stock ticker index for the tickers array and all three output arrays.
 This adds effeciency by capturing this information for each ticker before moving onto the next one:
 > ![Screen Shot 2021-02-07 at 11 32 52 AM](https://user-images.githubusercontent.com/77405273/107157308-44e6e600-6938-11eb-99b9-5b1bf0249820.png)

 The refactor code is written to loop through the stock data while reading and storing the values for _tickerVolumes, tickerStartingPrices and tickerEndingPrices_ from each row: